dimitarpg13/dynamical_systems_and_ergodicity/README.md

-# A Resource of Dynamical Systems, Chaos Theory, Ergodic Systems, Kalman Filtering, Data Assimiliation
+# A Resource of Dynamical Systems, Kalman Filtering, Data Assimiliation, Chaos Theory, Ergodic Systems

 This is a work in progress and the contents will be updated regularly.